 - MCPTT client 1 is authorized to initiated a preconfigured regroup procedure.

-- MCPTT client 1 is aware of a suitable preconfigured regroup group whose configuration has been preconfigured in the MC service UEs of the group members who will be regrouped.
+- MCPTT client 1 is aware of a suitable preconfigured regroup group whose configuration has been preconfigured in the MCPTT UEs of the group members who will be regrouped.

-Figure 10.6.2.9.2.1-1: Regroup procedure in single MCPTT system
+Figure 10.6.2.9.2.1-1: Regroup procedure using preconfigured group in single MCPTT system

 1. The authorized user of MCPTT client 1 initiates the regroup procedure, specifying the list of MCPTT groups to be regrouped (MCPTT groups 1 and 2), the MCPTT group ID of the regroup group and the MCPTT group ID of the group from which configuration information for the regroup group is to be taken.